 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no additional cost to you!).
 Read the full disclosure policy here.

-Let’s talk about the best Costa Rica itinerary in 10 days, and nope, you don’t need a car for this one!
+Let’s talk about the best 10 days in Costa Rica itinerary, and nope, you don’t need a car for this one!

 Costa Rica is incredible.
 There, I’ve said it.
 It is about a 5-hour plane ride from the US (obviously depending on where you’re coming from), it has a mix of luscious green mountains and tropical beaches, and don’t even get me started on the vast biodiversity this small country holds!

 Honestly, I can’t believe out of all the places we’ve traveled, this is our first time in Costa Rica.
 Trust me, it won’t be our last if we can help it.